BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Conclusions

 \section{Conclusions}

 Information Retrieval in the Polish language is still developing and is an intensive research area.
 Therefore, there is a great need for resources to enable further training and more accurate evaluation of existing and new deep neural IR models.
-In this work, we introduced the translated BEIR-pl benchmark and showed the results of a broad family of IR baseline models.
+In this work, we introduced the translated BEIR-PL benchmark and showed the results of a broad family of IR baseline models.
 We would like to encourage other researchers to participate in further development of Polish and multilingual IR models using our new resource.

 Our findings revealed that IR models perform differently depending on the dataset's characteristics.
-In some cases, lexical similarity is the right choice to solve the task, and in other cases, it is beneficial to rely on transformer reranker models.
+In some cases, lexical similarity is the right choice to solve the task, and in other cases, it is beneficial to rely on the transformer rerankers models.
+Looking at the results, there is a difference between sequence-to-sequence plT5 and HerBERT based rerankers, which may point other researches into the right model choice for their use.
+The late interaction ColBERT reranker might be a good choice when the application demands a faster reranking model that delivers strong performance across all semantic similarity tasks.